ALM-Rangers/Guidance/src/Branching/perform-migration-from-svn-to-git.md

 > [!NOTE]
 >
 > This command can take a few minutes to several hours depending on the size of the SVN repository.
 Upon completion, you will have a Git checkout of your repository.

-### Convert svn:ignore properties to .gitignore
+### Convert version control-specific configurations
 If your svn repo was using svn:ignore properties, you can  convert this to a .gitignore file using:
 ```
 cd c:\mytempdir